Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: The Model

+We use the negative binomial distribution since a most hierarchical forecasting datasets contain count data that is positive.
+In such cases, the negative binomial loss has been used with great success in the context of time-series forecasting~\citep{awasthibenefits, salinas2020deepar}.

+The final loss is the summation of the children loss in Eq.~\eqref{eq:children_loss} and the parent loss in Eq.~\eqref{eq:parent_loss}.
+We provide a full illustration of our model in Figure~\ref{fig:arch}.
+We refer to our model as \oursp.

-{\it Training.} We train our top-down model with mini-batch gradient descent where each batch corresponds to different history and future time-intervals of the \textit{same family}.
-For example, if the time batch-size is $b$ and we are given a family $(p, \cL(p))$ the input proportions that are fed into the model are of shape $b \times H \times C$ and the output distribution parameters are of shape $b \times F \times C$, where $C = |\cL(p)|$.
-Note that we only need to load all the time-series of a given family into a batch as opposed to recently proposed deep learning methods like~\cite{rangapuram2018deep} that need to load all the time-series into GPU memory.
-The latter can be extremely prohibitive for large datasets.
+{\bf Training.} We train our model with mini-batch gradient descent where each batch corresponds to different history and future time-intervals of the \textit{same family}.
+For example, if the time batch-size is $b$ and we are given a family $(p, \cL(p))$ the input proportions that are fed into the model are of shape $b \times H \times C$ and the output distribution parameters for the Dirchlet loss are of shape $b \times F \times C$, where $C = |\cL(p)|$.
+Note that we only need to load all the time-series of a given family into a batch.

-{\bf Root probabilistic model: } Given the trained {\it top-down proportions} we can generate the distribution of proportions for any internal family of the hierarchy.
-Thus, if we obtain probabilistic forecasts for the root time-series we can achieve our original objective in Section~\ref{sec:psetting}.
-The advantage of our method is that any uni-variate/multi-variate probabilistic forecasting model can be used for the root node.
-In this paper, we use two off-the-shelf univariate packages: Prophet~\citep{taylor2018forecasting} and Structural Time Series (\citep{harvey1990forecasting} - available in Tensorflow Probability~\citep{dillon2017tensorflow}) for the root time series.
-The implementation details of the root probabilistic model can be found in Appendix~\ref{sec:root-prob-model}

-{\bf Inference: } At inference we have to output a representation of the predicted cumulative distribution $\hat{F}(\bY_\cF)$ such that the samples are reconciled as in Section~\ref{sec:psetting}.
-We can achieve this by sampling from the predictive distribution of the two trained models.
-For ease of illustration, we will demonstrate the procedure for one time point $s \in \{t, \cdots, t + F-1\}$.
+{\bf Inference.} At inference we have to output a representation of the predicted cumulative distribution $\hat{F}(\bY_\cF)$ such that the samples are reconciled as in Section~\ref{sec:psetting}.
+For ease of illustration, we will demonstrate the procedure for one time point $s \in \{1, \cdots, F\}$.

-We first sample $\hat{y}_s\idx{r}$ from the predictive distribution of the root node model.
-Then for every parent node (non leaf), $p$ in the tree we generate a sample $\hat{\ba}_s\idx{\cL(p)}$ that represents a sample of the predicted children proportions for that family.
+We first sample $\hat{y}_s\idx{p}$ from the predictive distribution of the parent for the family containing the root node.
+For instance, in the tree of Figure~\ref{fig:hierarchy}, this family would be $(0, [1, 2, 3])$.
+Then for each family $(p, \cL(p))$ in the tree we generate a sample from the Dirchlet distribution with parameters $\hat{\bA}_{\cF}[s, :]$ that represents a sample of the predicted children proportions for that family.
 The proportion samples and the root sample can be combined to form a reconciled forecast sample $\hat{\by}_s$.
-We can generate many such samples and then take empirical statistics to form the $\hat{F}(\bY_s)$, which is by definition reconciled.
+We can generate many such samples and then take empirical statistics to form the predictive distribution $\hat{f}(\bY_s)$, which is by definition reconciled.